 In their quest of moving forward Sehl, Yeates, and Helali understand the importance of giving back.
 The children of the cotton farmers face many barriers to accessing an education—notably, not having a school to go to.
 And so, the first Kotn-funded school was built this past September with sales generated from the company’s first two years of operation.
-Black Friday to Cyber Monday sales in 2017 funded the second school, due for completion at the end of August.
+Black Friday to Cyber Monday sales in 2017 funded the second school, which was completed at the end of August.
 “We’ve tackled one little town so far,” says Sehl.
 “The plan is on building 50 more schools in the next five years.”
 With the $80,000 dollars raised from Black Friday to Cyber Monday this year, another two schools will now be built.

-Sehl was in Vancouver for the opening of the first-ever Kotn pop-up outside of hometown Toronto, where the company currently has one retail shop.
+Kotn has grown beyond its hometown of Toronto, where the company has one retail shop.
 Kotn SoHo New York opened earlier this year and Vancouver, now, the latest city where Kotn has taken up residence.
 For all who step foot in the Kotn Gastown location will go on a journey from farm—photographs as wall art illustrating the cotton process—to fashion, a tee for every occasion along with a range of ethically-sourced cotton apparel for both men and women.
 As the Kotn retail footprint grows, so too sales that are put towards converting the 34 cotton farms currently partnered with Kotn to be certified organic.
 The Nile River, the artery of Egypt, is the only water source for millions of people living in the Nile Delta.
 As rainfall is sparse, the farmers rely on irrigation from the river to produce their cotton.
 When the water runs through the fields, residual chemicals from industrial fertilizer usage is washed back into the river trunk.
 And although the farmers are eager to go organic, “none of them have the upfront funds to become certified organic,” says Sehl.
 Through 2019, Kotn et al. will be working with farmers to convert their fields to organic, providing the training and equipment needed for them to become self-sufficient in five years.
 In 2020, the soil will be stable enough to begin the renewal process.
 While technically organic, traces of the fertilizer chemicals can be detected for up to four years.
 By 2023, Kotn cotton will be certifiably organic.

 Sometimes the simplest things bring the most sartorial satisfaction.
 And how something is being made is as important as what it becomes.